The Tangled Debate Over Art-World Protests

 The debate around the arts walkout is a good example.
 More than 130 artists, curators, and critics—many of them prominent—are undertaking the #J20 Art Strike, a semi-open-ended call for collective action in the arts world on Inauguration Day.
 Some arts venues and arts workers have said they will literally strike—shut down, not show up—on January 20th.
 Others have responded to the prompt in different ways; New York City’s Whitney Museum, for example, will stay open but offer civic-minded programming and pay-what-you-want admission.

 A familiar backlash alleging out-of-touchness and grandstanding has ensued.
 In The Guardian, the arts critic Jonathan Jones writes, “An art strike is just about the least effective idea for resisting Trump that I have heard.
 The American left is in for a long, wretched period of irrelevance if this is its idea of striking back.”
-Along the same lines, Artnews quotes a Facebook post from the artist Daniel Keller saying of the strike, “This is so pointless and anyone who doesn’t realize this is completely oblivious to the current political climate and of art’s utter irrelevancy within American culture.”
+Along the same lines, Artnet quotes a Facebook post from the artist Daniel Keller saying of the strike, “This is so pointless and anyone who doesn’t realize this is completely oblivious to the current political climate and of art’s utter irrelevancy within American culture.”

 But the strike is partly a reaction to the specter of irrelevance—and has goals other than sending a message to the president-elect and his followers.
 At Hyperallergic, the critic Hrag Vartanian writes about how the Silicon Valley summit at Trump Tower made him realize just how structurally diffuse the arts are compared to tech and other industries.
 “There could never be an equivalent convening in art,” he says.
 “If you were to summon the leaders of art, who would they be?
 Who has that type of authority in our field?”
 A strike, he argues, could begin to reveal “the scope of our community as the beginning of a new phase of solidarity.”